hdthinh1012/codeql-solidity/README.md

 - [Queries tree-sitter token](https://github.com/users/hdthinh1012/projects/1?pane=issue&itemId=25746899): to do
 - [Queries tree-sitter AST](https://github.com/users/hdthinh1012/projects/1?pane=issue&itemId=25746906): to do

+Now you can include the solidity database and right-click, choose 'CodeQL: Run Query on Selected Database' option on the example.ql file.

+# Contribution note
+Currently, in `hdthinh1012/codeql` & `hdthinh1012/vscode-codeql-starter` & `hdthinh1012/solidity-codeql-library-projects`, just checkout branch with name `dev-<your github username>` is enough.
+If the project happens to grow into something useful, there will be a new guide.

+# Tracking current project state
+Records about current state of the `ql/lib` folder, where most of my work is actually about
+- TreeSitter.qll, solidity.dbscheme: generate from solidity-generator
+- codeql/files/FileSystem.qll: copy from Ruby
+- codeql/Locations.qll: copy from Ruby

+# Update flow for each
+For each commit in `hdthinh1012/solidity-codeql-library-projects`, you must do all the following steps to update the `solidity` extractor in `codeql-home/codeql/codeql`, the `codeql-repo`, the `codeql-repo` that opened in `vscode-codeql-starter` workspace.
+- Commit code in this repository [solidity-codeql-library-projects](https://github.com/hdthinh1012/solidity-codeql-library-project)
+- Run command `cargo clean && cargo build --release`
+- Run script `scripts/create-extractor-pack.sh` (Linux) or `scripts/create-extractor-pack.ps1` (Windows) to create `extractor-pack` directory
+- Push commit to remote, pull request to `main` branch.
+- Copy the new `extractor-pack` directory into `<user-home>/codeql-home/codeql/codeql` (where the CodeQL CLI installed), rename to `solidity`
+- Change directory into `codeql-repo` folder (where the QL libraries installed), checkout the `dev-solidity` branch, fetch the new commit in `solidity` directory with command `git submodule update --remote`
+- Open vscode-codeql-starter workspace in VSCode, choose the codeql-repo as library instead of `ql` directory, test the example queries with solidity module.

+# Current Issues

 ## (Issue 1) Fixing AstNode.getLocation() override
 Some class declared in TreeSitter.qll extends from AstNode, @solidity_<equivalent_node_name>: